 Testing Laboratories: Where test data is provided in support of the evaluation report, or where initial qualifying product data is required by an evaluation service agency, testing laboratories shall be accredited for the applicable testing procedures in accordance with ISO/IEC 17025 by a recognized accreditation body conforming to ISO/IEC 17011.
 Testing at a non-accredited laboratory shall be permitted by the evaluation service agency, provided the testing is conducted under the supervision of an accredited laboratory and the supervising laboratory issues the test report.

 Test Reports: Test reports shall comply with Annex A of this criteria.
-The test reports used in the conjunction with the requirements of an evaluation report generated using these criteria, but whose data is not contained in the body of the report, shall comply with the same requirements as the test report whose data is used in the development of the evaluations report, along with any specific requirements stipulated in the evaluation report.
+The test reports used in conjunction with the requirements of an evaluation report generated using these criteria, but whose data is not contained in the body of the report, shall comply with the same requirements as the test report whose data is used in the development of the evaluation report, along with any specific requirements stipulated in the evaluation report.

 Product Sampling: Sampling of fibers for tests under this criteria shall comply with Annex A of this criteria.